+Day-drinking can be fun, but let's be real: There are definitely a few downsides.
+First and foremost, getting a little buzzed while the sun is still high in the sky can throw off your whole day—especially if alcohol tends to make you sleepy.
 So here's a refreshing compromise: the mocktail.
-Filled with sodas and bold flavors, the mocktail is the perfect drink to sip when summer parties start long before sundown.
-And since they don't have the same sugar levels as their alcoholic counterparts, mocktails also make it easier to have an extra helping of barbecue, too.
+Filled with sodas and bold flavors, mocktails are the perfect drink to sip when summer parties start long before sundown.
+And since they don't have the same sugar levels as their alcoholic counterparts, mocktails make it easier to have an extra helping of barbecue, too.

 Grapefruit Lime Spritzer

 Why We Love It: Leave it to Jessica Merchant of How Sweet Eats to whip up a drink that's this beautiful sip.
 It gets its pale shade from the Italian grapefruit soda, and then freshly squeezed lime juice, crushed ice, and club soda finish things off.
 Grapefruit can be a bit of an acquired taste, but the other ingredients mellow it out enough to taste relatively light.
 Still, there's a delicious punch from the citrus.

 Pro Tip: "Add a bunch of lime, some salt on the rim (I used pink Himalayan salt, hence the color), and it's a cross between a tequila-less margarita and a salty dog minus the vodka," she says.
 "It tastes so good and fresh."

 The Recipe: Rainbow Coconut Water Spritzers